shimizu1995/mcp-proxy-hub/README.md

 }
 ```

-- `KEEP_SERVER_OPEN` will keep the SSE running even if a client disconnects.
-Useful when multiple clients connects to the MCP proxy.
+`KEEP_SERVER_OPEN` will keep the SSE running even if a client disconnects.
+This is useful when multiple clients connect to the MCP proxy.

 ### Debugging